How To Move To Mexico

 Note: these are common expat complaints, and may not apply to you.

-- Many locations are very hot and humid if you don’t like the hotter weather.
+• Many locations are very hot and humid.

 Getting a Visa and Finding Work

-- Tourist visa: residents of most countries are given a 180 day visitor’s visa when entering in to the country, also known as an FMT.
-There are some countries that require a visa prior to entering however.
-There is a $22 fee to obtain the FMT and is usually collected by the airline (then paid to the government).
-The law says that you must have the filled out tourist card with you while traveling so always make sure you have a copy on hand.
+• Tourist Visa (FMT): residents of most countries are given a 180 day visitor visa when entering in to the country, also known as an FMT.
+There is a fee to obtain the FMT and is usually collected by the airline (then paid to the government).

-- 30 day business trip: if you are planning to visit Mexico for less than 30 days for business such as meetings, marketing or other general business that does not take a job from the local job market you are allowed up to 30 days in Mexico with no work permit.
+• 30 day business trip: if you are planning to under 30 days for general business (e.g. meetings, marketing conventions), you are allowed up to 30 days in Mexico with no work permit.

 Permanent Residency and Citizenship